 A 3d Street Art Campaign usually starts with a client brief.
-Street Advertising Services will aim to get a full understanding of your campaign objectives and ensure we have clarification of any brand guidelines, colours, hashtags and visuals that you want to include in your campaign.
-We will also advise you of the best way of engaging with your target audience and ensuring the artwork creates maximum engagement across all medium.
+Street Advertising Services will aim to get a full understanding of your campaign objectives and ensure we have clarification of any brand guidelines, colors, hashtags, and visuals that you want to include in your campaign.
+We will also advise you on the best way of engaging with your target audience and ensuring the artwork creates maximum engagement across all mediums.
 Once a 50% deposit is taken we then start the design process.
-We will normally create 3-4 hand drawn concept sketches.
+We will normally create 3-4 hand-drawn concept sketches.

 The client chooses one of these concepts and asks for any amendments or alterations at this point which we add to the sketch.
 The sketch is then approved and we start to paint.
 Once the painting is completed we then either deliver the picture to you along with instructions on how to install the artwork or we attend the event with it and work alongside your brand ambassadors to ensure maximum engagement and interaction.
-Usually a client will want a combination of shared consumer interaction along with maximum online exposure with the artwork. all campaigns are created bespoke to your needs.
-For example you may want consumers to take and share their own photos for maximum online exposure.
-Alternatively you may want us to take high quality photos that are then shared live with consumers thus capturing their data for re-marketing to later.
-Either way we can help.
+Usually, a client will want a combination of shared consumer interaction along with maximum online exposure to the artwork. all campaigns are created bespoke to your needs.
+For example, you may want consumers to take and share their photos for maximum online exposure.
+Alternatively, you may want us to take high-quality photos that are then shared live with consumers thus capturing their data for re-marketing to later.
+Either way, we can help.
 For a full breakdown of our services, get in touch to discuss your campaign.

-7. How to maximise the return on investment of a 3d Street Art campaign
+7. How to maximize the return on investment of a 3d Street Art campaign

 Right Audience- The more you know about your customer the more effective your campaign will be.
-In this case, think hard about where your prospect customer will dwell.
+In this case, think hard about where your prospective customer will dwell.
 Are they commuters on their way to work or young people watching the latest blockbuster at the cinema?
-Once you have defined audience avatar and possible locations you need to think about the mechanic of the campaign.
-Do you want consumers sharing their own photos or do you want us to take photos and share them with consumers thus capturing their data for re-marketing?
+Once you have defined the audience avatar and possible locations you need to think about the mechanics of the campaign.
+Do you want consumers to share their photos or do you want us to take photos and share them with consumers thus capturing their data for re-marketing?

 Right Mechanic- What is it you are looking to achieve with your campaign?
 Most of our clients have multiple objectives but are you diluting the likelihood of achieving your main aim by shotgunning rather than sniping?
-Prioritise your objectives, if getting press coverage is your chief goal then lets create the most spectacular picture with some subtle branding and install the artwork somewhere central that is easy for journalists to access with a stunning iconic backdrop that will increase the chances of pick up.
-Likewise if sampling is the main objective then lets make sure we pick the location of your event carefully and create a picture that guarantees a huge wow! and stops consumers in their tracks so you can engage with them with products in hand.
+Prioritize your objectives, if getting press coverage is your chief goal then let’s create the most spectacular picture with some subtle branding and install the artwork somewhere central that is easy for journalists to access with a stunning iconic backdrop that will increase the chances of being picked up by media outlets.
+Likewise, if sampling is the main objective then let us make sure we pick the location of your event carefully and create a picture that guarantees a huge wow! and stops consumers in their tracks so you can engage with them with products in hand.

 8. How to measure the effectiveness of a 3d Street Art Campaign

 Your first question should be, “What do we want to measure?”
-Is it units sold?
+Are it units sold?
 PR Value Equivalent?
-Number of likes, shares or clicks to a website?
+Number of likes, shares, or clicks to a website?
 Number of consumers interacting with the artwork or photos taken?
-Or even number of leads produced?
+Or even the number of leads produced?
 Whatever the target and measurement is, we need to make sure there is a way of tracking it.
-We work closely with you to ensure there is a mechanic or tool in place to track the results from the campaign.
-It could be a simple tool like an online hashtag tracker for measuring reach on social media or even an old fashioned click counter to measure number of consumers spoken with.
-If you really want to go high tech we can talk to you about using high tech tools like racial recognition trackers to measure dwell times and sentiment.
-To measure the effectiveness of a marketing campaign requires a tool to measure response rate.
+We work closely with you to ensure there is a mechanic or tool in place to track the results of the campaign.
+It could be a simple tool like an online hashtag tracker for measuring reach on social media or even an old-fashioned click counter to measure how many consumers spoken with.
+If you want to go high tech we can talk to you about using high-tech tools like racial recognition trackers to measure dwell times and sentiment.
+Measuring the effectiveness of a marketing campaign requires a tool to measure the response rate.

 9. 3d Street Art- the artwork

 The minimum recommended size of 3d street art is 6m long by 3m wide.
-Most 3d artwork is long and narrow, thats one of the ways the illusion of depth or height is created.
+Most 3d artwork is long and narrow, that’s one of the ways the illusion of depth or height is created.
 3d Street Art is normally created on the floor but you can also create 3d painting on walls or for the best effect paint on walls and floors combined.
-Street Advertising Services 3d street artists can build a temporary wall structure on site for you at your event.
-Pictures of any size can be created as long as they are twice as long as they are wide we have painted pictures 100 square metres in size!
+Street Advertising Services 3d street artists can build a temporary wall structure on-site for you at your event.
+Pictures of any size can be created as long as they are twice as long as they are wide we have painted pictures 100 square meters in size!

 10. The best locations for 3d Street Art and How long does 3d pavement art last for?

 The best place to show 3d Street Art is where people spend the most time.
-Obvious locations such as shopping Malls Train Stations, Taxi Ranks, Shops, Bars, Restaurants, Fast Food Outlets, Cinemas, Theme parks etc are all obvious locations.
+Obvious locations such as shopping Malls, Train Stations, Taxi Ranks, Shops, Bars, Restaurants, Fast Food Outlets, Cinemas, Theme parks, etc are all obvious locations.
 Commuter walk routes are also good locations so to and from public transport stations.
 The original artwork we paint is normally good for several uses with people standing and walking on it but if you want the artwork to be used at a retail location or where there is a lot of footfall and the artwork is to be left in situ then we would advise using a dedicated retail floor vinyl.
-We take your original artwork and scan it then the digital file can be replicated and printed onto self adhesive floor vinyls.
-In rare situations we can also paint the artwork directly onto the surface if the artwork is permanent.
+We take your original artwork and scan it, and then the digital file can be replicated and printed onto self-adhesive floor vinyls.
+In rare situations, we can also paint the artwork directly onto the surface if the artwork is permanent.

 11. 3d Street Art Examples:

-3d Pavement Art Case Study: How The National Lottery created over £100k of publicity with 3d street art
+12. 3d Street Art Case Study3d Pavement Art Case Study: How The National Lottery Created Over £100k of Publicity with 3d Street Art

 The campaign was featured in the local press and some national press at all of the visited locations and in addition it was also featured in BBC and ITV news along with